 - Reading/Discussion Programs: Honoraria and/or travel expenses for humanities professionals leading book discussion groups at libraries or community centers; expenses such as printing, promotion, video/audio taping and exhibit rental related to the program

 NOTE: Programs and presenters already supported through the Arts & Humanities Touring Program are not eligible for additional Quick Grant support.

 Funding Schedule and Criteria

 Quick Grants are awarded on a first-come, first-served basis until the allocation of funds for the fiscal year is exhausted.
 Priority is given to first-time applicants, projects related to the Great Michigan Read, and organizations that do not have another MHC grant already in progress.

 Notification and Award

 Successful applicants will be notified within four weeks of receipt of the application.
 Following project completion, the final report form must be returned to MHC within 30 days.
 Grantees will receive 60 percent of the grant funds upon approval; the remaining 40 percent will be provided after MHC receives the project’s final report.

-If you have questions or would like to discuss a potential project, please contact Karen Rhodes at email@example.com or (517) 372-7770.
+If you have questions or would like to discuss a potential project, please contact Jennifer Rupp at firstname.lastname@example.org or (517) 372-7770.